saroj3k/ocp-flow-tester/README.md

 This playbook is indended to test OCP 3.11 flow matrix according to [OCP 3.11 documentation](https://docs.openshift.com/container-platform/3.11/install/prerequisites.html).

+To use this playbook the current directory must be /tests directory.

 ## Configuration
 ### Installing requirements